stebrech/accessible-pdf/_pages/glossary.md

 [PDF/UA](#pdf-ua) specifies that all elements of a document must either be tagged or marked as artifacts.
 You can find more about artifacts in “[Unimportant and decorative objects as artifact](https://accessible-pdf.info/en/basics/unimportant-and-decorative-objects-as-artifact/)”.

 The possible PDF tags (according to the PDF 1.7 standard) can be found in the “[Overview of PDF tags](https://accessible-pdf.info/de/basics/uebersicht-der-pdf-tags/)”.
 Some of the available PDF tags are very similar to the HTML tags.

+## WCAG {#wcag}

+The [WCAG](https://www.w3.org/TR/WCAG21/), short for Web Content Accessibility Guidelines, are the recommendations/guidelines of the group [WAI](https://www.w3.org/WAI/) (short for Web Accessibility Initiative), which in turn is part of the [W3C](https://www.w3.org/) (short for World Wide Web Consortium).
+These guidelines have been translated into several languages, including [German](https://www.w3.org/Translations/WCAG20-de/).

+WCAG can be considered the most important, general set of rules when it comes to digital and accessible communication.
+PDF is also considered a possible technology of web content, which is why WCAG also applies to PDF.

+For the technical implementation of accessible PDFs, however, the [PDF/UA](#pdf-ua) standard is required, not the WCAG.

+WCAG is referred to in many national and international laws on digital accessibility.

  [1]: #pdfua
  [2]: https://www.w3.org/WAI/intro/wcag